Low Cost EPCs – From only £59

-A set penalty charge of £200 can be given for failure to comply in the following circumstances: on sale or rent the vendor or landlord failed to make a valid domestic EPC available free of charge to the would-be buyer or tenant at the earliest opportunity.
+A set penalty charge of £200 can be given for failure to comply in the following instances: on sale or rent the owner or landlord failed to make a valid domestic EPC available free of charge to the would-be buyer or tenant at the earliest opportunity.

 Is It Possible To Let A Property Without An EPC?

-No. From April 2020 all rental properties need to have a valid EPC registered on the EPC register.
-To legally rent a property the energy rating of the EPC needs to be at least an “E”, or the property must have a valid exemption.
+The simple answer is No. From April 2020 all rental homes need to have a valid EPC registered on the EPC register.
+To legally rent a property the energy rating of the EPC has to be at least an “E”, or the property must have a valid exemption.

 The EPC rates a property from A 100 (the most efficient) to G 0 ( the least efficient).
-The rating of an typical UK property is a D60 Rental properties need to be at the least an E rating.
+The average UK property is a D60.
+Rental properties must be at the least an E rating.
 If it is not an E then the landlord will have to carry out some of the recommendations on the EPC to improve the rating.
 If an E rating can not be achieved, then an exemption can be applied for by going to the Government website and applying for an exemption on the PRS register.

-What Is The Minimum EPC Rating To Let A Property?
+Is There A Minimum EPC rating to Let A Property?

 Can An EPC Fail?

 Simply no. The EPC is not a pass or fail.
-Having said that, different 3rd parties may require the EPC have a specified rating before they choose to continue.
-One example would be a bank lending money against a rental property, might require the EPC is at least an “E”.
+Having said that, various 3rd parties may require the EPC have a certain rating before they choose to continue.
+An example would be a financial institution lending funds against a rental property, might require the EPC is at least an “E”.

 What Does EPC E Mean?

 The EPC will rate the property either A,B,C,D,E,F, or G. An E rating is the legal minimum a property can be in order to rent out.
-Also, it is getting to be the baseline requested by banks when lending money against a property.
+Also, it is getting to be the baseline requested by banks when lending funds against a home.

-It’s not saying you won’t be able to borrow the funds if it is below an E, but there are more likely to be extra conditions in the arrangement.
+It’s not to say you won’t be able to borrow the funds if it is below an E, however there will probably be added conditions in the arrangement.

 What Happens If An EPC Runs Out During A Tenancy?

 It would simply need to be renewed.
 Under the Minimum Energy Efficiency Standard, all rental properties need to have a valid EPC of at least an E rating or higher.
 All EPCs are lodged on a national register at epcregister.com.
-The EPC is good for a further 10 years.
+The EPC will be valid for a further 10 years.

 Is An EPC A Legal Requirement?

-Indeed, an EPC is a legal requirement for all rental properties and properties which are for sale as well as all newly built properties.
-By law, the inbound occupant has to be given an EPC.
+Indeed, an EPC is a legal requirement for all rental properties and homes which are being sold as well as all newly built properties.
+By law, the inbound occupant must be given an EPC.

 Can You Market A Home Without Having An EPC?

-Yes a property may be advertised without having an EPC but only subject to one having been planned to be done within 7 days.
-If after making all realistic efforts one can not be acquired within that period, then a further 21 days is permitted to acquire one.
+Yes a property may be advertised without having an EPC subject to one having been commissioned to be done within seven days.
+If after making all reasonable efforts one can not be acquired within that period, then a further 21 days is permitted to obtain one.

 Are All Listed Buildings Exempt From An EPC?

 All listed buildings are exempt from needing an EPC.
 A listed building is one as being defined in the database of Historic England as a listed building.
-The list can be located at https://historicengland.org.uk/listing/the-list/
+The list is available at https://historicengland.org.uk/listing/the-list/

-An EPC typically costs between £50 – £120.
-This depends on size of property and location.
-Typically it will be cheaper if going directly to a certified Assessor rather than through a 3rd party for instance an Estate Agent or a marketing company.
+The price of an EPC is typically in the range of £50 – £120.
+This is determined by size of property and location.
+Usually it will be cheaper if going straight to a certified Assessor rather than using a 3rd party for instance an Estate Agent or a marketing company.

 Can You Evict A Tenant Without An EPC?

-If the tenancy commenced or was renewed after 1 October 2015, a landlord cannot evict using a section 21 notice (no fault eviction) if they have not provided the tenant with an EPC.
-If the EPC is subsequently obtained, a time period of 8 weeks would need to pass before applying for a section 21 notice.
+If the tenancy commenced or was renewed after 1 October 2015, a landlord cannot evict using a section 21 notice (no fault eviction) if they have not provided the tenant with an Energy Performance Certficate.
+If an EPC is subsequently obtained, a time period of 8 weeks would need to pass before applying for a section 21 notice.

 As well as the EPC the tenant will have had to be also provided with a gas safety certificate and a copy of the government guide “How to rent”.
 The “How to Rent” guide can be found at https://www.gov.uk/government/publications/how-to-rent